Learning How to Live Free

 Jack Nicholson as Patrick McMurphy from the movie One Flew Over the Cuckoo's Nest

-When the movie version of One Flew Over the Cuckoo's Nest appeared on the TV for the first time, some years after it had finished up in movie theatres, I watched it for perhaps ten minutes, then switched it off.
-I had already read the novel and knew the whole story by heart.
+When One Flew Over the Cuckoo's Nest appeared on the TV for the first time, some years after it had finished up in movie theatres, I watched it for perhaps ten minutes, then switched it off.
+I had read the novel that it was based on and knew the whole story by heart.
 I could picture scenes from it in my mind—like live-action dramas.
 I could hear, so to speak, the characters' voices.
+It is a very good book about an unpleasant subject.

 One Flew remains one of my favorite works.
 Ken Kesey also appears as a character in The Electric Kool-aid Acid Test, by Tom Wolfe, published in 1968; but whereas Wolfe continued to publish until his death in 2018, Kesey published little after One Flew, until his death in 2001.
 Disappointed readers could not understand it.
 He was not just a writer.
 He had an insider's view of the '60s Counterculture.
 Perhaps Kesey preferred to live out his novels, rather than write them.